mozilla/cargo-vet/book/src/audit-criteria.md

   rather than `safe-to-deploy`, since they don't need to be audited for handling adversarial input.
-* **Improving Sharing:** If one project wants to audit for issues A and B, and another project want to audit for B and C, defining separate sets of criteria for A, B, and C allows the two projects to partially share work.
+* **Improving Sharing:** If one project wants to audit for issues A and B, and another project wants to audit for B and C, defining separate sets of criteria for A, B, and C allows the two projects to partially share work.

 You can define and use as many separate sets of criteria as you like.